yulonglim/tp/docs/UserGuide.md

 Examples:
 * `edit 1 p/91234567 e/johndoe@example.com` edits the phone number and email address of the 1st student shown in the list to be `91234567` and `johndoe@example.com` respectively.
 * `edit 3 n/Joseph Chan t/` edits the name of the 3rd student shown in the list to be `Joseph Chan` and clears all existing tags.
+* Tags cannot be replaced individually.
+If the original tag of the first student is `class monitor` and `excellent grade`, calling `edit 1 t/Allergic to seafood` will result in the tag being `Allergic to seafood` rather than `class monitor` together with `Allergic to seafood` or `excellent grade` with `Allergic to seafood`.

 ![edit](images/editStudent.png)
 Fig 7: `Jane Doe` who was added in [add](#adding-a-student--add), has been renamed to `Joseph Chan` with no tags after `edit 3 n/Joseph Chan t/` was executed.